Article One: General Provisions

 Section 102.
 Course Load

-The course load required in order to graduate at the end of two semesters is a minimum of 16 credit hours for two semesters.
+The course load required in order to graduate at the end of four semesters is six (6) credits per semester.

 Section 103.
 Time Allowed for Degree Completion